3.0 hours each | THREE-credits-per-hour each | 9.0 Mainpro+ credits each | EACH UNIQUE

 Q10 What is the “reproductive priming effect”, and how does it impact “mate poaching”?

-Q14 What are the key practical pointers from the updated NICE guidelines on managing self-harm?
+Q14 What are the key practice-ready pointers from the updated NICE guidelines on managing self-harm?

 Q16 What simple CBT technique significantly improves HbA1c’s?

-Q19 According to a major JAMA Psychiatry paper, how effective is yoga for GAD?
+Q19 According to a major JAMA Psychiatry paper, how strongly should we be recommending yoga for GAD?

-Q25 What is “memory counter-conditioning” for substance abuse, and how can the proven-effective technique be used at home?
+Q25 What is “memory counter-conditioning” for substance abuse, and how can you use the proven-effective technique in your practice?

 Q28 According to an Oxford study, what are the most effective ways of overcoming social anxiety?